Bosbacl-Bobur/Bosbacl-Bobur/README.md

 <h3>

-  - 🔭 Full-stack developer with 6+ years of experience designing and building scalable, high-performance web applications<br/>

-  - 📦 Blockchain enthusiast with 3+ years of experience in designing, developing, and deploying innovative solutions<br/>

   - 📤 Scraping and Automation specialist with solid experience leveraging several tools and APIs<br/>

   - 👍 Experienced in DevOps, CI/CD, and Cloud infrastructure, especially with AWS, DigitalOcean, GCP and Azure<br/>